HallLab/clarite-python/docs/source/index.rst

 CLARITE Documentation
 =====================

-CLeaning to Anlaysis: Reproducibility-based Interface for Traits and Exposures
+CLeaning to Analysis: Reproducibility-based Interface for Traits and Exposures

 .. toctree::
    :maxdepth: 2